Michalis FragkosScience and Mathematics

 BSc in Genetics, University of Wales; MSc in Human Molecular Genetics, Imperial College; PhD in Molecular Biology and Biomedicine, University of Crete

-Dr. Fragkos is a part-time professor in the Department of Biomedical Sciences.
-He completed his PhD at the Institute of Molecular Biology and Biotechnology in Crete, in collaboration with the University of Washington, where he worked on gene therapy of thalassemia.
-He taught genomic instability and molecular virology at the Swiss Federal Institute of Technology, where he revealed a new role for histone H2AX in the cell-cycle arrest induced by replication stalling, using Adeno-Associated Virus as a tool.
+Dr. Fragkos is an assistant professor in the Department of Science and Mathematics.
+He has a 1st class BSc degree with Honors in Genetics (University of Wales) and an MSc with distinction in Human Molecular Genetics (Imperial college, London).
+Dr. Fragkos completed his PhD at the Institute of Molecular Biology and Biotechnology in Crete, in collaboration with the University of Washington, where he worked on gene therapy of beta-thalassemia.
+He taught genomic instability and molecular virology at the Swiss Federal Institute of Technology in Lausanne, where he revealed a new role for histone H2AX in the cell-cycle arrest induced by replication stalling, using Adeno-Associated Virus as a tool.
 He then moved to France and worked as a researcher in the National Center for Scientific Research.
 His studies showed that non-coding RNAs have a role in DNA replication and that the micro RNA pathway prevents genomic instability induced by inhibition of DNA replication.
-His research interests are focused in the study of genomic instability and the molecular pathways that lead to carcinogenesis.
+Dr. Fragkos has published his work in several high-impact factor journals, including a first-author publication in the prestigious journal Nature Reviews.
+His research interests are focused in the study of genomic instability, induced by DNA replication stalling, and the molecular pathways that contribute to carcinogenesis.